 It's big, it's bright and it's coming back.

-BLINK will return to the Queen City in October 2019, festival organizers announced Thursday.
+BLINK will return to the Queen City this October.

 The 2019 BLINK will again feature large-scale projection mapping, murals by international artists, interactive light sculptures and diverse entertainment.
 BLINK will continue to be free and open to the public.

 After a successful 2017 event, BLINK’s future was uncertain.
 Until early 2018, organizers stayed tight-lipped on whether the festival would return to Cincinnati.

 Jill P. Meyer, president and CEO of the Cincinnati USA Regional Chamber said last year, “Preparations and fundraising are already underway for BLINK in 2019.” and “We look forward to partnering with those leaders and businesses who know this event, like no other, puts Cincinnati on the global map as an innovative, inclusive and creative future city.”

 The art and light event is the only of its kind in the United States.

 The event will stretch from Cincinnati’s Findlay Market neighborhood south to Covington, Kentucky – bridging two states, and spanning 30 city blocks and a river.